 Please announce the Olympiad to your advanced chemistry students and encourage them to participate.
 Letters confirming information included in this post will be sent to high school chemistry teachers in the region and should arrive before February 15, 2017.

 The exam is THURSDAY, MARCH 16, 2017, and the registration deadline is MONDAY, MARCH 13, 2017.
 Please submit your information online using the nomination form, available HERE .
 Requested information includes:

 - Teacher's name, phone number and email address

-(2) School name and address
+- School name

-(3) Up to five students’ names
+- Up to five (5) students' names per submission form, with multiple submissions allowed

 - Students and teachers will receive certificates of participation.